 Field Trips can either be credit-bearing (offered in conjunction with a Texas A&M course) or non-credit bearing (such as volunteer or service learning program).
 These opportunities can be under the direction of a Texas A&M faculty or staff member.
 As the name suggests, these are short trips abroad that usually last one to two weeks.
 They can be academic or non-academic in nature, but they are typically designed for a group to travel together, complete a specific project or academic outcome, or pursue an activity related to the group's mission or purpose.

 Faculty and staff leaders interested in coordinating a field trip should register the experience with Education Abroad in accordance with Standard Administrative Procedure 21.01.03.M0.02.

 Education Abroad primarily provides health and safety resources, risk management and emergency information and support for field trips.
 There is a $70 fee per student participant to cover the costs of administrative support.
-This fee is currently inclusive of the overseas medical insurance and emergency evacuation coverage for participants/leaders.
-Effective spring 2020, the cost of insurance will be invoiced to the department separate from the student participant fee.
+This fee does not include the cost of the overseas medical insurance and emergency evacuation coverage for participants/leaders.
+The cost of insurance for participants/leaders will be invoiced to the department separate from the student participant fee.
 Please note that the participant fee will increase to $100/student, effective fall 2020.

 Academic field trip approvals: